warbacon/zunder-zsh/README.md

 mv .zshrc.bak .zshrc
 ```

-- You can also remove the p10k.zsh file and the Zinit directories:
+- You can also remove the .p10k.zsh file and the Zinit directory:

 ```bash
 rm -rf ~/.p10k.zsh ~/.local/share/zinit